 Amateur Architect is a hands-on math project that requires students to read directions and compute fraction operation problems.
 Students use the resulting measurements and a ruler to construct a house and garage.
-(See pictures below.)
+(See pictures and teacher feedback below.)
 This is one of my all-time favorite math projects!

 (View Actual Pages from the Amateur Architect Fraction Project)